Careers Advice and Guidance

-Miss Patel is based in Room 208 every Wednesday [Week 1] Tuesday and Wednesday [Week 2] to offer careers advice and guidance to pupils.
+Miss Patel is based in the Conference Room every Tuesday [Week 1] Tuesday and Wednesday [Week 2] to offer careers advice and guidance to pupils.

-During the school year, pupils will have the opportunity to meet with Miss Patel in assemblies, small group sessions, one-to-one interviews or at the Careers Drop In Wednesday lunch-times in the Lower Library.
+During the school year, pupils will have the opportunity to meet with Miss Patel in assemblies, small group sessions, one-to-one interviews.
 Miss Patel is also happy to work with parents/carers, attend Parents’ Evening and get in touch with parents if required.

 How to contact Miss Patel

 Miss Patel can be contacted via school.